leplusorg/docker-latex/README.md

 If you need more TeX Live packages, you have the following options:

-- use version 1 of this docker image (i.e. leplusorg/latex:1).
+- use version 1 of this docker image.
-- use the image this fork is based on (i.e. aergus/latex).
+- use the image this fork is based on (e.g. aergus/latex).

 ## Request new tool